 On November 15, 2016, the Company completed the sale of the Excess MSRs in Excess MSR Pool 1 and the Excess MSRs in Excess MSR Pool 2014 to Freedom Mortgage.
-At the closing, the Company received cash proceeds of approximately \$38.0 million, repaid \$12.0 million of outstanding borrowings drawn on the Company's \$25 million term loan facility with NexBank SSB (the "NexBank term loan"), with a portion of the cash proceeds and released the Company's security interests arising under Excess MSR Agreement 1 and the Flow and Bulk Excess MSR Purchase Agreement.
+At the closing, the Company received cash proceeds of approximately \$38.0 million, repaid \$12.0 million of outstanding borrowings drawn on the Company's \$25 million term loan facility with NexBank SSB (the "NexBank term loan") with a portion of the cash proceeds and released the Company's security interests in the underlying MSRs.
 The Company invested the remaining cash proceeds in Agency RMBS and expects to redeploy those proceeds into future MSR acquisitions.
 The Company completed the sale of the Excess MSRs in Excess MSR Pool 2 to Freedom Mortgage on February 1, 2017.
-In connection with the sale of those Excess MSRs, Freedom Mortgage transferred to Aurora Ginnie Mae MSRs with a weighted average servicing fee of approximately 30 basis points.
+In connection with the sale of those Excess MSRs, Freedom Mortgage transferred to Aurora Ginnie Mae MSRs with a weighted average servicing fee of approximately 30 basis points at the time of acquisition.
 The Ginnie Mae MSRs relate to a pool consisting primarily of newly originated Ginnie Mae conforming mortgage loans that had an aggregate UPB of approximately \$4.5 billion as of January 31, 2017.
 At the closing of the sale of the Excess MSRs in Excess MSR Pool 2, the Company repaid the remaining outstanding borrowings drawn on the NexBank term loan with cash on hand.
 In addition, the acknowledgment agreement that the Company and Freedom Mortgage entered into with Ginnie Mae at the time of the IPO was terminated.

-In connection with the sale transactions, Freedom Mortgage agreed to make 12 monthly yield maintenance payments to the Company beginning in December 2016 aggregating \$3.0 million.
+In connection with the sale transactions, Freedom Mortgage agreed to make 12 monthly yield maintenance payments to the Company beginning in December 2016 aggregating \$3.0 million, of which \$500,000 is receivable as of September 30, 2017 and is recorded in "Receivables and other assets" on the consolidated balance sheet.

-See Note 5 for a discussion of the now terminated co-investments in Excess MSRs with Freedom Mortgage.
 See Note 10 for a discussion of the now terminated acknowledgment agreement among the Company, Freedom Mortgage and Ginnie Mae.